benhoyt/benhoyt.github.com/writings/2020-07-15-whats-new-in-lua-54.md

 problem of Lua not having a unified standard library, which LWN <a href="https://lwn.net/Articles/812122/">wrote about</a> back in February.
-If a library author has to do a bunch of work to upgrade when a new Lua version comes out, they will be less likely to keep it up to date, and make it more likely for someone to create a fork that works on the new Lua version, or simply write a new library.</p>
+If a library author has to do a bunch of work to upgrade when a new Lua version comes out, they may be less likely to keep it up to date.
+That makes it more likely that someone will create a fork that works on the new Lua version or simply write a new library.</p>

+<h4>Smaller changes</h4>

 <p>In addition to the larger changes, Lua 5.4 adds many smaller features,
 including a new random number generator using the <a href="https://en.wikipedia.org/wiki/Xorshift#xoshiro256**">xoshiro256**</a>
 algorithm instead of using the underlying C library's <tt>rand()</tt>
-function, a simple <a
-href="https://www.lua.org/manual/5.4/manual.html#pdf-warn">warning
-system</a> used when there's an error in a finalizer or <tt>__close</tt>
+function.
+There is now a simple <a href="https://www.lua.org/manual/5.4/manual.html#pdf-warn">warning system</a> used when there's an error in a finalizer or <tt>__close()</tt>
-method, and the ability for Lua values with "<a href="https://www.lua.org/manual/5.4/manual.html#2.1">userdata</a>" to have multiple user values (userdata is a pointer to a memory block created with the Lua C API, so this feature allows objects created by C extensions to
+method.
+Also added is the ability for Lua values with "<a href="https://www.lua.org/manual/5.4/manual.html#2.1">userdata</a>" to have multiple user values (userdata is a pointer to a memory block created with the Lua C API, so this feature allows objects created by C extensions to